ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ## Interfaces and Signatures

-A module can provide a certain number of things (functions, types, submodules, etc.) to programs or libraries using it.
+A module can provide various kinds of things to programs or libraries: functions, types, submodules.
 If nothing special is done, everything that's defined in a module will be accessible from the outside.
 That's often fine in small personal programs, but there are many situations where it is better that a module only provides what it is meant to provide, not any of